shashikumarraja/api_automation_boilerplate-javascript/README.md

 ```sh
 $ cd api_automation_boilerplate-javascript
 ```
-One one tab run faker api :
+On one tab run faker api(Using the [json-server](https://github.com/typicode/json-server) module we are creating fake api for testing purpose) :

 ```sh
 $ npm run fakeApi